vbsmbb/ironscripter-reverse-string/README.md

 	* Display the updated text in the form and save it to the clipboard
 	* For bonus points, change case of the characters on the reverse

 The work in this repository meets the requirements of the challenge except for the bonus points challenge.
+This PowerShell GUI application was created sith pure PowerShell using the Windows Presentation Foundation (WPF) and without using the XAML interface.

 The script, ReverseForm.ps1, creates the WPF form with a text box and four buttons:
 1. **Reverse** - Reverse the string in the textbox